Consequences of a Wet Reckless

 - Minimum 20 days in jail (with prior wet reckless or DUI)

 Plea bargains can be an effective means of securing reduced charges and penalties, particularly when you are faced with serious allegations and long-term consequences.
 While the facts of every case will dictate whether a plea is an option or an appropriate defense strategy for you, it should be noted that pleading DUIs down to wet reckless is not very common in Arizona, where prosecutors are zealous about gaining convictions.

 Because there are limitations to plea bargains in DUI cases, it becomes critical that defendants charged with any DUI offense take steps to work with experienced attorneys who have the ability to evaluate all potential defense strategies.
-At Salvador Phillips, PLLC, our Phoenix DUI lawyers leverage decades of combined experience to fight the charges our clients face, and to take the most appropriate path toward securing the best possible results.
+At Salvador Law Group, our Phoenix DUI lawyers leverage decades of combined experience to fight the charges our clients face, and to take the most appropriate path toward securing the best possible results.

 If you have questions about a DUI charge in Phoenix or any of the surrounding areas of Arizona, contact us for a FREE and confidential consultation.